-- Complete hierarchical set: A complete hierarchical set is like a complete flat set in that it is complete; however a complete hierarchical set does have sub relations making it hierarchical as compared to flat.
+- Complete flat set: A complete flat set is a "flat" (meaning no sub-relations) and complete list of [Member]s of an [Axis].
+For example, a listing of all the business segments could be a complete flat set if it is (a) complete and (b) it is one flat list with no sub relations. - Complete hierarchical set: A complete hierarchical set is like a complete flat set in that it is complete; however a complete hierarchical set does have sub relations making it hierarchical as compared to flat.
 For example, a list of the countries which make up the geographic areas of a reporting entity which is further grouped by regions into which each country fits is a complete hierarchical set. - Complete complex set: A complete complex set is like a complete flat and complete hierarchical set in that it is complete; however the hierarchy of relations is not flat nor a simple one-level hierarchy but rather the hierarchy has multiple levels and is therefore considered complex.